jdpaton/Ecco/README.md

 node.js as a requireable module and via a CLI counterpart.
 I couldn't locate one, so I humbly present Ecco.

-It aims to have feature with the popular [netcat-openbsd](http://www.openbsd.org/cgi-bin/man.cgi?query=nc) program.
+It aims to have feature parity with the popular [netcat-openbsd](http://www.openbsd.org/cgi-bin/man.cgi?query=nc) program.
 It's not quite there yet, but it works great as a TCP echo server right now, and it uses node.js' streaming interfaces under the hood.